 The Mastador is a mixed breed dog — a cross between the Mastiff and Labrador Retriever dog breeds.
 Large, energetic, and lovable, these pups inherited some of the best qualities from both of their parents.

 Mastador can also be spelled Mastidor.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs in shelters and breed-specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and rescues, so remember to adopt!
 Don’t shop!

 These are great guard, hunting and family companion dogs.
 They’d do well in a family home with or without a yard.
-If you want a wonderful companion dog and family protector to love you unconditionally, read on to find out if this is the right kind of dog for you!
+If you want a wonderful companion dog and family protector to love you unconditionally, then read on to find out if this is the right mixed breed pooch for you!

-See below for all Mastador facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Mastadors!